Lincoln mayor says she may not ease coronavirus restrictions on governor's timeline

-LINCOLN — Ten more Nebraska counties, including Lancaster, Dodge and Washington counties, will soon see a relaxation of coronavirus restrictions, though the mayor of Lincoln said she reserves the option of retaining the social distancing measures.
+LINCOLN — Ten more Nebraska counties, including Lancaster, Dodge and Washington, will soon see a relaxation of coronavirus restrictions, though the mayor of Lincoln said she reserves the option of retaining the measures now in place.

 Gov. Pete Ricketts announced Wednesday that 10 additional counties can reopen restaurant dining rooms, barber shops and beauty salons, with some restrictions, on May 11.